Improving $R(3,k)$ in just two bites: The Construction of

+For triangles, the edge deletion threshold is of order $p_{K_3}=\sqrt{\frac1n}$.
 Most recently, Campos, Jenssen, Michelen and Sahasrabudhe~\cite{campos2025} constructed a triangle-free graph with edge density $(1+o(1))\sqrt{\frac{2\log n}{3n}}$.
-To do so, they let~$N= n / \log^2(n)$ and~$p = \sqrt{\frac{\log(n)}{6 n}}$ before sampling from~$G_1$ from~$G(N,p)$.
-Noting that~$ p = o(\sqrt{\frac1N})$ they can delete few edges to make the resulting graph (still on~$N$ vertices) triangle free, before blowing up each vertex by a factor $\log^2(n)$ to obtain a new graph on $n$ vertices, still triangle-free and with edge density $\sqrt{\frac{\log{n}}{6n}}$, well above the edge deletion threshold.
+To do so, they let~${m}= n / \log^2(n)$ and~$p = \sqrt{\frac{\log(n)}{6 n}}$ before sampling a graph $G_1$ from~$G({m},p)$.
+Noting that~$ p = o\left(\sqrt{\frac1{{m}}}\right)$, they can delete few edges to make the resulting graph (still on~${m}$ vertices) triangle-free, before blowing up each vertex by a factor $\log^2(n)$ to obtain a new graph on $n$ vertices, still triangle-free and with edge density $\sqrt{\frac{\log{n}}{6n}}$, well above the edge deletion threshold.
 Unfortunately the blow-up operation also inflates independent sets.
-In~\cite{campos2025} it is shown that if one then runs a tailored nibble (loosely speaking, a guided triangle-free process), one will eventually double the density of the blow-up graph and regain the necessary pseudo-randomness, destroying the (structured) large independent sets.
-Our construction replaces the nibble in the second stage of~\cite{campos2025} by a second copy of a blow-up of the smaller random graph.
-We recover the necessary pseudorandom properties by randomly overlaying the two blow-ups; each destroys the large independent sets in the other.
+In~\cite{campos2025} it is shown that if one then runs a tailored nibble (loosely speaking, a nibble with an added regularization step), one will eventually double the density of the blow-up graph and destroy the (structured and rare) large independent sets created by the blow-up.

+The main idea in our construction is to replace the nibble in the second stage of~\cite{campos2025} by a second copy of a blow-up of the smaller random graph.
+We recover the necessary pseudorandom properties by randomly overlaying the two blow-ups; each copy of the blow-up destroys the large independent sets in the other.
+While there may be many resulting triangles from the overlay, they come in bunches intersecting in a single edge, and they can all be efficiently removed via the deletion of few edges.

-We note that a similar idea of stacking triangle-free graphs to reduce the independence number was used before by Alon and R\"odl~\cite{Alon05} where they find bounds for multi-color Ramsey numbers $R(3,\ldots,3,k)$ by combining several copies of a Ramsey graph for $R(3,k)$.
-A second idea we utilize in our construction is that of sampling a subgraph from a larger graph to reduce the relative size of the independence number.
-Mubayi and Verstra\"ete use this idea in~\cite{MubayiVer24} to deduce lower bounds on Ramsey numbers from the existence of graphs with good pseudorandom properties (there measured by eigenvalues).
-A similar idea is used by Mattheus and Verstra\"ete~\cite{MattheusVer24} in their celebrated construction providing (up to logarithmic factors) a tight lower bound on $R(4,k)$.
+We learned that a similar idea of stacking triangle-free graphs to reduce the independence number was used before by Alon and R\"odl~\cite{Alon05} where they find lower bounds for multi-color Ramsey numbers $R(3,\ldots,3,k)$ by combining several copies of a Ramsey graph for $R(3,k)$.
+While the effect on the independence number is similar, they do not have to worry about triangles created from multiple colors.